 Early Life

-Radhakishan Shivkishan Damani was born into a Maheshwari Marwari Hindu family in Mumbai, India, on July 12, 1955.
-He grew up in a single-room apartment in Mumbai.
-He studied commerce at the University of Mumbai but dropped out after one year.
-After his father's death, he became a stock market broker and investor, leaving his ball-bearing business.
+Radhakishan Shivkishan Damani was born on July 12, 1955, in Bikaner, Rajasthan, India.
+He was raised in a Maheshwari Marwari Hindu family.
+Damani's family lived in a single-room apartment in Mumbai.
+He pursued commerce at the University of Mumbai but dropped out after one year.
+After his father's death, who worked on Dalal Street, Damani left his ball bearing business and became a stock market broker and investor.

 Rise to Success